kevin-hancong-ye/aria-coding-challenge/my-app/README.md

 This web application is a page that consist of some html components with aria techniques being applied to them according to https://www.w3.org/WAI/ARIA to be disability friendly.
-I've structured and built the page layout to enforce landmark regions and applied as much information to each components.
+I've structured and built the page layout to enforce landmark region structure.

+The components in the main section are just some basic every day seen components. e.g table, article, alert messages, tables, accodians.

 Note: the design is very simple as I did not put much emphasis on the overall look of the application and focuses were put in techniques over look.